 Exhibit Number Exhibit Description 2.1 Form of Separation and Distribution Agreement by and between Dover Corporation and Wellsite Corporation.
 3.1 Form of Amended and Restated Certificate of Incorporation of Wellsite Corporation.
 3.2 Form of Amended and Restated By-Laws of Wellsite Corporation.
 10.1 Form of Transition Services Agreement by and between Dover Corporation and Wellsite Corporation.
 10.2 Form of Tax Matters Agreement by and between Dover Corporation and Wellsite Corporation.
 10.3 Form of Employee Matters Agreement by and between Dover Corporation and Wellsite Corporation.
-10.4 Form of Omnibus Incentive Plan.
-10.5 Form of Indemnification Agreement for Directors and Officers.
+10.4 Form of 2018 Equity and Cash Incentive Plan 10.5 Form of Executive Deferred Compensation Plan 10.6 Form of Senior Executive Change-in-Control Severance Plan 10.7 Form of Executive Severance Plan 10.8 Form of Executive Officer Annual Incentive Plan 10.9 Form of Indemnification Agreement for Directors and Officers.
 20.1 Subsidiaries of Wellsite Corporation.
-99.1 Information Statement of Wellsite Corporation, preliminary and subject to completion, dated December 4, 2017.
+99.1 Information Statement of Wellsite Corporation, preliminary and subject to completion, dated January 12, 2018.
 99.2 Form of Notice of Internet Availability of Information Statement Materials.
+To bo fi led by emendment

-^{} To be filed by amendment.
+\ To be filed by amendment.

-^{} Filed herewith.
+\\ Filed herewith.